choco-tyranno/TIL/Android/App-update/App-update.md

 + Major : Big changes with entire design or functions.
 + Miner : Function changed or added.
-+ Build or Maintenance : Fixed minor bugs or minor code redactored.
++ Build or Maintenance : Fixed minor bugs or minor code refactored.